PoulinConsulting/python_any_function/README.md

             if invoice.balance_due() > 0
 ]
 ```
 No, because this might produce duplicate customers in the final output.
-I must consider the customer's invoices as a group, not individually.
+The `any` function avoids this problem by reducing all the customer's invoices to a single True/False result.

 ## Additional information
 See [Stack Overflow: How exactly does the python any() function work?